IS THE PRESENT DISPENSATION CALLED “THE DISPENSATION OF THE GRACE OF GOD”?

 We read in Eph.
 3:2 the phrase “dispensation of the grace of God”.
 Let us consider the use of the word “of” in both phrases.
 The grace of God is, in my opinion, the Genitive of Possession which is defined in the Companion Bible as, “It may be said to answer the question ‘whose’.
 Luke 2:49, ‘ Greek, ‘the business of My Father = My Father’s business’…..”.
 So we may understand that verse to speak of God’s grace.

 Now let us consider the “of” in the phrase dispensation of .…”.
-The word “of” in this phrase is usually taken to be the Genitive of Character which is defined in the Companion Bible as, “here the emphasis is always on the adjectival particle, which appears in the original as a noun in the Genitive Case.
+The word “of” in this phrase is usually taken to be the Genitive of Character.
+I believe a few examples will define the Genitive of Character.
 Ps.
 2:6, Heb, ‘the hill of My holiness’ = ‘My holy hill’.
+The “of” tells us that in this verse, the hill is characterized as holy”.
 Eph.
 2:2, ‘Children of disobedience’ = ‘disobedient children.
+In this verse the “of” tells us that the children of this context are characterized as disobedient.
 2 Thess.
 1:7, Greek ‘angels of His might’ ‘His mighty angels’.”
+In this verse the “of” is used to say that the angels are characterized as mighty.

 It is because most understand the “of” to be the Genitive of Character that they understand the verse to speak of a dispensation of God’s grace, i.e. a dispensation which is characterized by God’s dealing in grace.
 But the Greek does not tell us which Genitive is to be understood.
 Because, as stated above, the present dispensation is characterized by the results of the punishment of Israel, i.e. Her being set aside, not by God’s grace, I believe that it behooves the student of God’s Word to reexamine what Genitive should be understood in this verse.
 That is to say, there is reason to consider that the “of” in the term “dispensation of …..” is not the Genitive of Character, but is the Genitive of Origin.
 So in Eph.
 3:2 the “of” in the term ” dispensation of ……” is the Genitive of Origin and is understood as the dispensation that proceeds from God.
 In order to make this clear I will paraphrase this verse in accordance with the definition of the “of” as stated above.
 “If ye have heard of the dispensation that comes from God’s grace……”.

-In short, because the present dispensation is characterized, not by God’s grace, but by His punishment of Israel when He set that nation aside, I believe that the “of” is not the Genitive of Character, but the Genitive of Origin.
+In short, because there is nothing unique in the present dispensation in terms of God’s grace in salvation, and the present dispensation is characterized, not by God’s grace, but by His punishment of Israel when He set that nation aside, I believe that the “of” is not the Genitive of Character, but the Genitive of Origin.
 So the dispensation that was given to Paul proceeded from God’s grace.

 Now let us turn our attention to the translation of the word “oikonomia”.
 Was it the dispensation which proceeded from God’s grace that was given to Paul, or was it the stewardship that was given to him?
 Let us answer this question from the context.
 After having defined the mystery that had been revealed to Paul in verse 6, he goes on, “Whereof I was made a minister, according to the gift of the grace of God…..”.
 This gift is grace given to Paul to preach the dispensation of the mystery.
 In verse 8 Paul explains why this stewardship of the mystery that had been given to him he considered to be a gift proceeding from God’s grace.
 It was because Paul thought of himself as, “less than the least of all saints”.
 But even though (or perhaps because) he thought of himself in those terms, he wrote, “is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ”.